chrisosaurus/icarus/docs/implementation/types.md

 -----------

-ic_type_ref(s) are constructed during parse time and are a use of a type at parse time most type references start their life as either 'unknown' (type inference) or 'string' (declared as string in source, say `name::String`)
+ic_type_ref(s) are constructed during parse time and are a use of a type at parse time.

-In icarus a type_ref has 4 possible states:
+In icarus a type_ref has 3 possible states:

 * unknown - we have no information about this type, rely on type inference
 * string - set by parser from source text of program
-* reference - a reference to a known ic_type - this is the most complete a type_ref can be
 * error - a user fixable error occurred during inference

-at the end of the analyse phase it is an error if any ic_type_ref is not in the `reference` state as it means we could not resolve the reference to a concrete type.
+during the analyse phase an ic_type_ref will be converted into an ic_type *

 ic_type